Master Award in

 Course Coverage:

-- Employee motivation e.g. features, importance and practices; career progression; rewards; bonus and pay rise; promotion; emotional support; job satisfaction.
+- Employee motivation e.g. features, importance, and practices; career progression; rewards; bonuses and pay rise; promotion; emotional support; job satisfaction.

-Critically Analysing role and employee retentions in organisations:
+Critically analysing the role and employee retentions in organisations

 Course Coverage:

-- Employee retention e.g. importance and trends; employee turnover; competitive remuneration benefits; stay interview; employee development.
+- Employee retention e.g. importance and trends; employee turnover; competitive remuneration benefits; stay interviews; employee development.

-Explore and discuss purpose of leadership in different kinds of organisations:
+Explore and discuss the purpose of leadership in different kinds of organisations

 Course Coverage: